Berita Harian (Malaysia)

-BH, formerly known as Berita Harian, is a Malay-language daily newspaper in Malaysia.
-It is published by the New Straits Times Press and was first issued on 1 July, 1957.
-Its Sunday edition, BH Ahad (formerly Berita Minggu), debuted on 10 July, 1960.
-By 2004, Berita Harian had a daily circulation of approximately 238,000 copies.
+Berita Harian (abbreviated as BH) is a Malay-language daily newspaper published in Malaysia.
+It is published by the New Straits Times Press.
+Its Sunday edition, BH Ahad (formerly Berita Minggu), was launched on 10 July 1960.
+This newspaper is indirectly connected to the Singaporean paper of the same name, Berita Harian.
+Both papers originated from a single publication founded on 1 July 1957.
+They were separated in September 1972.

+The newspaper adopted the Romanized Malay script at its founding, and over the decades underwent several format changes, transitioning from a broadsheet to a compact format in 2008.
+It has also contributed to Malay-language education through pullout publications.
+Berita Harian is published from Balai Berita, Kuala Lumpur, and maintains an online presence at www.bharian.com.my.

 History

 Editorial cartoon by Peng, featured in the Berita Harian newspaper dated 7 September 1957, for the weekly column "Berita Harian Hidangan Hari Sabtu" (Berita Harian's Saturday Column).

 "Mat Jambul Family" cartoon strip, published on 14 May 1961, in Berita Harian.

-BH was the first romanized Malay morning newspaper when it launched on July 1, 1957.
-On July 10, 1960, it introduced Berita Minggu, the first romanized Malay Sunday newspaper.
-During its early years, the publication mirrored The Straits Times in content, was priced at RM0.15, and operated with a small editorial team of eight members.
-Abdul Samad Ismail was appointed as its first editor in April 1958.